yaksh0210/lecture_notes/eighteen_day/notes.md

     + ***vars:*** Contains variables defined for the role.
 These have quite a high precedence in Ansible.

-### what is node exporter in ansible ? as well as benifits of node exporter
+### What is node exporter in ansible ? as well as benifits of node exporter

 + Node Exporter is a Prometheus-compatible exporter that scrapes metrics from nodes and exposes them as Prometheus metrics.
 Ansible is a configuration management and provisioning tool that automates the setup of Node Exporter on remote servers.